 Level Design Leftovers

 There is a winged cloud placed above the Chomps in the middle of the level.
 Since there is no terrain near the sprite, the screen will never pan to it, and it is too far away to hit with an egg.

-In one area of Level 1-4, right after the lava pit with the pink moving platforms, there is a wall ledge that does not appear because there is no wall object placed behind it.
-The platform itself is three blocks wide and hints that the surrounding area used to be different during development.
+In one area of World 1-4, right after the lava pit with the pink moving platforms, there is a wall ledge that does not appear because there is no wall object placed behind it.
+The platform itself is three blocks wide and hints that the surrounding area was different at one point in development.